 Anthropology @ Western

-The Department of Anthropology consists of 16 full-time faculty divided into three major research areas: Sociocultural Anthropology (7), Archaeology and Bioarchaeology (7), and Linguistic Anthropology (2).
-Included among the faculty are a Distinguished University Professor (Regna Darnell), 2 Faculty Scholars (Kim Clark and Andrew Nelson), and the Lawson Chair of Canadian Archaeology (Neal Ferris).
+The Department of Anthropology's 16 full-time faculty members are drawn from across the four subfields of the discipline: Archaeology (4), Biological Anthropology (4), Linguistic Anthropology (2) and Sociocultural Anthropology (6).
+Included among the faculty are two Faculty Scholars (Kim Clark and Andrew Nelson) and the Lawson Chair of Canadian Archaeology (Neal Ferris).

 We specialize in: